Tantra

 As can be concluded from all of the above, Tantra is an initiation process in which the practitioner goes through a series of initiations, each deeper and more subtle than the previous one.
 As intense as the process is, it is lifelong, and requires experienced guidance where the teacher and student must resonate with each other.

-Considering all of this, before deciding to embark on such a profound journey, it is wise and necessary to contemplate and examine one’s original intentions and aspirations.
+Considering everything, before deciding to embark on such a profound journey, it is wise and necessary to think and examine one’s original intentions and aspirations.
 In addition, it is necessary to see if there is trust and resonance with the energy of Tonči and Ana.
-Likewise, they themselves will assess whether there is fertile ground and pure intention of the potential practitioner to receive knowledge.
+Likewise, they themselves will assess whether there is fertile ground and pure intention of the potential practitioner for receiving knowledge.